akmtaiwansoftware/docs/tutorials/provisioning/README.md

   -d 'sn=<identity>'
 ```

-3. Confirm that the device is now displayed with an "provisioned" status icon.
+3. Confirm that the device is now displayed with a *provisioned* status icon.

    ![provisioning](assets/provisioning_device_activated.png)

-4. Next click on the "Logs" tab.
+4. Click on the *LOGS* tab.
 There you can see the provision event for this device.
-The Logs tab is a "live" view that displays events associated with this product's API endpoint that came in while the Murano product UI was running.
+The *LOGS* page provides a "live" view that displays events associated with this product's API endpoint that came in while the Murano product UI was running.

    ![provisioning](assets/provisioning_device_activated_log.png)

-5. Finally perform a device write using the  the `<device-token>` obtained from the provision curl call and confirm that `HTTP/1.1 204 No Content` is returned from that call.
-Note that the device token goes in the `X-Exosite-CIK` header.
+5. Perform a device-write using the  the `<device-token>` obtained from the provision curl call and confirm that `HTTP/1.1 204 No Content` is returned from that call.
+The device token goes in the `X-Exosite-CIK` header.

 ```
 curl -i \